RASP-food-delivery/Order-service/README.md

 api/order/placeOrder

-use node index.js to start server
+use npm start to start server

+make socket with your react app using useEffect (ask shashwat for example)